In this space, one post from now, you’ll see this quote from Paul McCartney as he describes a new idea for the January 1969 live show:

 Why, that’s the first five Beatles singles, strung together in succession.
 The final three all went to No. 1.
 The edit came off a little jerky, but the performance was characteristically upbeat.
 It felt rushed, but hey, no one asked me if they needed to give Sounds Incorporated so much airtime earlier in the show.

 But they weren’t done.
 “Can’t Buy Me Love,” their newest single and the song that was presently reigning atop the charts, followed the medley.
-This performance of the song was officially released on last year’s 1+ DVD/Blu-ray set.
+This performance of the song was officially released on the 1+ DVD/Blu-ray set.

 The Beatles had one prize left, and another cover — another Isley Brothers cover, at that.
 Not satisfied with “Twist and Shout” alone, the group made “Shout” their own, a complete rarity as a song that wasn’t part of their live set.
 In another rarity, all four Beatles alternated on vocals during a stirring rendition that did prove the Beatles still needed to work on their lip-sync skills just as much as the rest of the acts did.